 If you want, you can use ours.
 Put this postcode in the boxes next to the 〒 symbol – ‘547 – 0033’ – and hit the grey button below it to automatically fill most bits in.
+It should pop up with “大阪府” in the dropdown menu, and “大阪市平野区平野西” in the box below it.
 One of the boxes will still be blank: type in ‘1-6-1 DEJAPAN’ (including the dashes!) to complete the address.

 For the phone number, use: 06-6796-9669.
 If anyone calls us, we’ll email you.